anephenix/poller/README.md

 });

-// Poll a file directory, which polls at an interval of 50ms poller('/tmp/myFolder', {interval: 50}, function (err, poll) {
+// Poll a file directory at an interval of 50ms (the default is 100ms) poller('/tmp/myFolder', {interval: 50}, function (err, poll) {

 });